Annie's

 hypothermia, wear wool clothing.
 Wool provides better insulation

-the circulation of the blood.
+circulation of the blood.
 Several layers of light clothing

 are better than one heavy layer.
 Cover your head, hands, and feet